githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/3-create-use-share-workflows.md

 ## Create a GitHub Actions workflow

-Workflows can be created by users with *write* access to the organization's `.github` repository.
-Those workflows can then be used by organization members who have permission to create workflows.
+Workflows can be created by users with *write* access to your organization's `.github` repository.
+Those workflows can then be used by your organization’s members who have permission to create workflows.
 Workflows created by users can only be used to create workflows in public repositories.
-Organizations using GitHub Enterprise Cloud can also use workflows to create workflows in private repositories.
+If your organization utilizes GitHub Enterprise Cloud, you can also use workflows to create workflows in private repositories.

-Use these steps to create a workflow and metadata file.
+Here are the steps to create a workflow and metadata file.
 The metadata file describes how the workflows will be presented to users when they are creating a new workflow.
 1. Create a new public repository named `.github` in your organization, if it doesn't already exist
 2. Create a directory named `workflow-templates`
 3. Create your new workflow file inside the `workflow-templates` directory